Melanesian mythology: Ghosts

 Typical of Melanesia are the many tales of ghosts.
 Dixon cited an example from the Kai, a Papuan tribe of northern Papua New Guinea.

 Cannibals

 A common theme in Melanesian tales is the risk for humans to be eaten alive by non-humans: either ghosts, spirits, or dangerous animals.
 Mentions of human cannibalism – where humans are eaten by other humans – are much rarer, but they exist in some stories.

 Monsters

 A common story plot in Melanesia is for villagers to be threatened by a grave danger (monster, giant animal, volcano...) and to leave en masse their island – except for one person, usually a pregnant woman, who is left there alone.
 The child born from that woman will become the hero to defeat the monster.

 The myth of the swan maiden

 The theme of the swan-maiden, which perhaps occurs in parts of Polynesia and widely in Indonesia, seems quite well developed in Vanuatu.

+The character of the swan maiden (and her variants) is spread among the many traditions of Oceania and the Pacific Ocean, such as in Micronesia.
+In this region, the bird maiden may be replaced for a sea creature, such as a fish, a porpoise, a dolphin (in Yap and Kei Islands), or a whale (in Puluwat and Satawal).